Israeli airstrikes targeting Iran-backed Houthis rock Yemen's capital

 CAIRO (AP) — Israeli airstrikes hit Yemen ’s capital on Sunday, days after the Houthi rebels fired a missile toward Israel that its military described as the first cluster bomb the rebels had launched at it since 2023.

-The Iranian-backed Houthis said multiple areas across Sanaa were hit, while the Houthi-run health ministry said at least four people were killed and 67 others were wounded.
-The rebels' Al-Masirah satellite television reported a strike on an oil company, and video on social media showed a fireball erupting there.
+The Iranian-backed Houthis said multiple areas across Sanaa were hit, while the Houthi-run health ministry said at least six people were killed and 86 others were wounded, seven of them in critical condition.

+The rebels' Al-Masirah satellite television reported that a strike hit an oil facility owned by the country's main oil company, which is controlled by the rebels, and video on social media showed a fireball erupting at the plant.

-Israel’s military said it struck the Asar and Hizaz power plants, calling them “a significant electricity supply facility for military activities,” along with a military site where the presidential palace is located.
+Israel’s military said it struck the Asar oil facility and the Hizaz power plant, which it called “a significant electricity supply facility for military activities,” along with a military site where the presidential palace is located.

 Sanaa residents told The Associated Press they heard explosions close to a closed military academy and the presidential palace.
 They saw plumes of smoke near Sabeen Square, a central gathering place in the capital.